geo-data/cesium-terrain-server/docker/README.md

 ## Caching tiles with Memcached

 The terrain server running within the container can be configured to use a memcache server to cache tileset data and increase performance.
+Note that the terrain server does not use the cache itself, it only populates for each request.
+The idea is that a reverse proxy attached to the memcache (such as Nginx) will first attempt to fulfil a request from the cache before falling back to the terrain server, which will then update the cache.

-This is done by either specifying a memcached container to link to or setting the `MEMCACHED` environment variable.
+Caching is enabled by either specifying a memcached container to link to or setting the `MEMCACHED` environment variable.

 ### Linking